-As he dwells on this ground, they additionally discourse for him on unimpeded knowledge of the three times, the Dharma realm, and in the same manner, on beings, on lands, and so forth on up to all of the Buddha's meritorious qualities.
+As he dwells on this ground, they additionally discourse for him on unimpeded knowledge of the three times, the Dharma realm, and in the same manner, on beings, on lands, and so forth on up to all of the Buddha's moritorious qualities and so forth on up to all of the Buddha's meritorious qualities.

-The wisdom light of the bodhisattva dwelling on this ground

-is able to reveal to beings the road of right Dharma.
+The wisdom light of the bodhisattva dwelling on this ground is able to reveal to beings the road of right Dharma.
 As the Maheśvara Heaven King's light dispels worldly darkness, so too this light of his dispels darkness in just that same manner.